serhiideliiev/paradoxpastweb/content/articles/antikythera-mechanism-ancient-computer.md

+---
-Title: The Antikythera Mechanism: Ancient Greek Computer or Time Traveler's Tool?
+title: "The Antikythera Mechanism: Ancient Greek Computer or Time Traveler's Tool?"
-Date: 2024-01-20 09:15
+date: 2024-01-20T09:15:00Z
-Category: Archaeology
+category: Archaeology
-Tags: antikythera, ancient-technology, greece, mysteries
+tags:
+  - antikythera
+  - ancient-technology
+  - greece
+  - mysteries
-Slug: antikythera-mechanism-ancient-computer
+slug: antikythera-mechanism-ancient-computer
-Summary: Discovered in a Mediterranean shipwreck, the Antikythera Mechanism's sophisticated gear system suggests technological capabilities that shouldn't have existed in ancient Greece.
+summary: "Discovered in a Mediterranean shipwreck, the Antikythera Mechanism's sophisticated gear system suggests technological capabilities that shouldn't have existed in ancient Greece."
+---
 # The Antikythera Mechanism: Ancient Greek Computer or Time Traveler's Tool?

 In 1901, sponge divers discovered something impossible: a bronze device so technologically advanced that it wouldn't be matched in complexity for another 1,000 years.
 The Antikythera Mechanism stands as one of archaeology's greatest paradoxes.